 Merging Python Stack with Native Stack

 The native and Python stacks are collected separately for the same perf event.
-Afterwards these stacks are merged into a single stack for better visualization and analysis, because looking at two stacks simultaneously is not convenient.
+Afterwards these stacks are merged into a single stack for better visualization and analysis.

 Stub Frames